 “It feels like people without a rental history are victimised.
-Surely the most important thing is a person’s credit history?” – Dave
+Surely the most important thing is a person’s credit history?” – Tenant, WA

-“Although your credit history is important, the agency will need to ascertain that you have the ability to cover the rent given your current circumstances and care for the property.”
+“Although your credit history is important, the agency will need to ascertain that you can cover the rent given your current circumstances and care for the property.”

-Caroline said there are a few things that can assist first time renters and build a good rapport with the agency who needs to assess the application.
+Caroline said a few things could assist first-time renters and build a good rapport with the agency that needs to assess the application.

 - “A cover letter can be very effective in communicating your current situation and why you are looking for a rental property, whether you are moving out of a family home, sold your property or new to the area,” she said.

 - “Within the cover letter you could also provide information about your ability to cover rent, such as your current employment situation and future prospects.”

 - “If you are involved with any community based activities you could also mention your memberships or role to show you are an active/respected person within your area,” Caroline said.

 Have a question you would like answered?
 Join the Rent.com.au Community today.